 Ethos, 48 Eastcastle Street, Fitzrovia, W1W 8DX.
 There's a second branch in Selfridges, but it doesn't serve pancakes.

 Gallery Cafe — vegan pancakes

 Everything served at Gallery Cafe is vegan, and that includes the American-style pancake stack on the breakfast menu.
-Choose from toppings including chocolate sauce, peanut butter and banana, lemon and sugar, or apple compote and cinnamon.
+Choose from toppings including chocolate sauce, peanut butter and banana, or lemon and sugar.
 They're served until 12pm on weekdays and 1pm on weekends.